2012–13 Georgian Cup

 The 2012–13 Georgian Cup (also known as the David Kipiani Cup) is the sixty-ninth season overall and the twenty-third since independence of the Georgian annual football tournament.
 The competition began on 29 August 2012 and will end with the final in May 2013.
 The defending champions are Dila Gori, after winning their first ever Georgian Cup last season.
 The winner of the competition will qualify for the second qualifying round of the 2013–14 UEFA Europa League.

-As Dila Gori, Zestafoni, Metalurgi Rustavi and Torpedo Kutaisi are participating in Europe, they will join the competition in the round of 16.
+As Dila Gori, Zestaponi, Metalurgi Rustavi and Torpedo Kutaisi are participating in Europe, they will join the competition in the round of 16.

 Round of 32

 The first legs were held on 29 and 30 August, with the return matches from the 17th to 19 September.